Bombarral

-Bombarral ([bõbɐˈʁal]) is a municipality in the District of Leiria in Central Portugal.
+Bombarral ([bõbɐˈʁal]) is a Portuguese municipality in the Oeste region, historical province of Estremadura, and the Leiria district.
 The population in 2011 was 13,193, in an area of 91.29 km2.
 It includes four civil parishes (freguesia) that provide local services.

 History

 It is known that the area of Bombarral was occupied during the geological period, and there exist vestiges of human settlement throughout the municipality, including pre-historic remnants in Gruta Nova, Lapa do Suão and the Neolithic fortifications of Columbeira and the Castro de São Mamede.

 Most documented references to Bombarral begin in the 14th century, when the area was under the dominion of the Monastery of Alcobaça.

 With the creation of Portugal, King Afonso Henriques donated the lands to Cistercian monks, around 1153.
 Before, the Battle of Aljubarrota King John of Portugal stayed in Bombarral with his Knight, Luís Henriques, in the strong-house that would later be converted into the municipality's council hall.

 In the 18th century it was recognized as "Queens lands", and part of the municipality of Cadaval until 1852.
 During the Peninsular War, 15000 Anglo-Portuguese troops confronted a much smaller army of French infantry and cavalry (5000 total) in Roliça in the first engagement by British forces.
 The Battle of Roliça, along the northern frontier with Óbidos, was a confrontation between English General Arthur Wellesley and French General Henri François, Comte Delaborde, who were sent by General Jean-Andoche Junot, to harass and hold British forces until a much larger force could confront the English.
 The valleys and gullies of Roliça allowed the small French contingent to confront the much larger British force, yet they were unable to defeat them.
 Although successful, Wellesley did not press the fleeing French troops (who withdrew to Montachique near Torres Vedras), and instead went to support the landing of 4000 troops arriving from England along the coast.

 The railway connecting Bombarral to Lisbon and Leiria came in 1887, starting a period of accelerated economic development.

 Until 1914, Bombarral was a parish of the municipality of neighbouring Óbidos.
 The present-day municipality was created that year.